We’re told continually that coronavirus is going to change fundamentally the ways in which we live and work. It’s an anxious time for everyone.

 Be aware of difference

 At Ballou we have a pan-European network of agencies, including wholly owned offices in Berlin, Paris and London.
 Each country’s experience of the virus, including its ramifications and restrictions, has been different.
-If your agency is centralised, it may be producing stories that are relevant only to its home country.
 This is where local knowledge is essential.
 Check your agency is not using a “one size fits all” approach and ask for nuanced communications with media.

 It is essential to remember that keen as your agency is to get coverage, there are more important things than media mentions.
 Journalists may have had to cover some very upsetting stories, have seen colleagues made redundant or suffered personal loss.
 Your story, whether it’s about the coronavirus crisis or not, should never be bigger than the people, and the conduct of your agency should reflect that.